originphp/website/source/docs/plugins.md

 `Plugin::load('ContactManager');`

-The plugin name in load should be `CamelCase`, but the folder should be `underscored`.
+The plugin name in load should be camel case with the first letter capitalized e.g. ContactManager, but the folder should be `underscored`.

 If you did not use the generate plugin then follow these steps.